Refractive errors are the most common type of eye disorder.

 Refractive Error Correction Surgery

-Refractive surgery is becoming increasingly popular as technology advances, and people are learning more about how safe and effective it can be.
-It often offers a permanent or more long-term solution than glasses or contacts.
+Refractive surgery is becoming increasingly popular.
+This safe and effective option offers a permanent or more long-term solution than glasses or contacts.

-Refractive surgery improves the refractive state of the eye and decreases or eliminates dependency on glasses or contact lenses.
-Common surgeries include various methods of remodeling of the cornea (keratomileusis), lens implantation, or lens replacement.
+Refractive surgery decreases or eliminates dependency on glasses or contact lenses.
+Common surgeries include:

 The most common refractive surgeries include: